CommunityGD32Cores/gd32-pio-projects/wip/gd32-spl-usb-host-hid-custom-lib-gd323x0/README.md

 # SPL USB Host HID example

+## Work-In-Progress!

 ## Description

 This an example firmware adapted from `GD32F3x0_Firmware_Library_V2.1.1\Examples\USBFS\USB_Host\usb_host_hid_keyboard_mouse\`.

-It allows a USB HID device (a keyboard or a mouse) to be connected to the microcontroller.
+It allows a USB HID device (a keyboard, a mouse or an XBox360 Gamepad) to be connected to the microcontroller.

+The initialization and decoding of the XBox360 controller is currently work in progress.
+Initialization commends are missing, as well as restoring the mouse and keyboard functionality that is currently not working as experiments are done in the USB stack.

 **Note**: For the keyboard demo, if `PIO_USB_HOST_HID_FULL_STATE_INFO_CALLBACK` is activated in the `platformio.ini`, a QWERTZ layout decoding is performed.
 Otherwise, a QWERTY layout is used.